 Saint Sarkis Cathedral

-At beginning the Tehran prelacy was located at conjunction of St. Mother Mary Church in central Tehran.
-In the early 1960s it was decided to change the site of the prelacy offices into new location.
+At the beginning the Tehran prelacy was located in conjunction with St. Mother Mary Church in central Tehran.
+In the early 1960s, it was decided to change the site of the prelacy offices into a new location.

 Saint Mary Church